sudheer-ranga/text-parser-react-assignment/README.md

 3. Default delimiter to be `,` and default no of lines to be `2`
 4. Table columns to be fixed to `4` always.
 5. Drag and Drop or click to upload file supported

+**Cases not handled**
+1. Showing loader when changing filters and loading new date
+2. Handle large file and scroll issues if any